CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.4 General IoT device.md

 If IoT devices are not regularly patched, known vulnerabilities remain open and can be exploited for large-scale attacks.
 One target of an attack could be to integrate the IoT devices into a botnet.
 In this case, they could be used, for example, to perform Distributed Denial of Service (DDoS) attacks and to limit the availability of services.

 Example: At the end of October 2016, a DDoS attack on an Internet service provider using a botnet consisting largely of IoT devices was used.
 Due to the large number of devices, the so-called Mirai botnet has reached a bandwidth that goes far beyond the previously known botnets.
-The webcams, cameras, DVR players, routers and printers that already belonged to the botnet automatically scanned the Internet for additional devices to infect them with malware and add them to the botnet.
+The webcams, cameras, DVR players, routers and printers that already belonged to the botnet independently scanned the Internet for other devices to infect them with malware and add them to the botnet.

 ### 2 4 espionage attacks using backdoors in IoT devices